 Offers for the Starbucks Rewards™ Visa® Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-Starbucks is synonymous with coffee.
-The Seattle-based coffee machine has over 38,000 stores in 86 countries worldwide, so coffee fans can get their fix whether they are in NYC, downtown Seoul, Cairo, or nearly anywhere else.
+Starbucks has become nearly synonymous with coffee.
+The Seattle-based coffee giant has over 35,000 stores in 87 countries worldwide, so coffee fans can get their fix whether they are in NYC, downtown Seoul, Cairo, or nearly anywhere else.

-Like many big retailers, Starbucks has a rewards program called Starbucks Rewards.
-With the program, you collect and redeem Starbucks Rewards Stars.
+Like many big retailers, Starbucks has a rewards program — which it calls Starbucks Rewards.
+Through the program, you collect and redeem Starbucks Rewards Stars.
 Here is all you need to know about whether Starbucks Stars expire.

 Do Starbucks Stars Expire?